Billy Petrick: Chicago Cubs

+Windy City ThunderBolts

-On February 13, 2009, Petrick signed with the Windy City ThunderBolts for their 2009 season.
+On February 13, 2009, Petrick signed with the Windy City ThunderBolts of the Frontier League.
 Petrick appeared in 11 games on the season while recovering from an injury.
 He went 1-0 with a 2.13 ERA in 12.2 innings, racking up three saves and 15 strikeouts while walking only three.

+Later career

-On April 21, 2010, the Joliet JackHammers acquired Petrick, from the ThunderBolts.
+On April 21, 2010, the Joliet JackHammers acquired Petrick from the ThunderBolts.

 Petrick signed with the Amarillo Thunderheads of the American Association of Independent Professional Baseball for the 2015 season.

+Personal life

 Petrick's brother, Zach, is also a professional baseball player.